Pollen-labs/Docs/case-study/Nightjar.md

 ---

-title: Nightjar: Empowering Workers’ Rights with Anonymity.
+title: Nightjar, empowering workers’ rights with anonymity.
 menu_order: 5
 post_status: publish
 post_excerpt: Nightjar is a zero-knowledge solution built for social movements that dare to challenge the status quo, despite facing opposition from powerful entities.